nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### All Backend Service features can be leveraged in Nuxeo Vision {{since '10.2'}}

 The features to use (and sent to the provider) are no more checked against a predefined list.
-This allows to use any new feature available without waiting for an update of the plugin.
+This allows using any new feature available without waiting for an update of the plugin.
 After using such new feature, the caller should use the getNativeObject method and handle the results based on the provider's documentation.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24499](https://jira.nuxeo.com/browse/NXP-24499).

-#### Amazon Implementation Does a Fallback on Environment Variables Aws Services Configuration Keys {{since '10.3'}}
+#### Amazon Implementation Does a Fallback on Environment Variables AWS Services Configuration Keys {{since '10.3'}}

 If the keys are not set in `nuxeo.conf` a lookup is made in the environment.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25596](https://jira.nuxeo.com/browse/NXP-25596).

 ### Nuxeo Quota